benjamincrozat/laravel-blade-sugar/README.md

 ### @mix()

-Echos out the path to your Laravel Mix generated asset.
+Returns the path to a versioned Mix file.

 ```php
 <link rel="stylesheet" src="@mix('/path/to/some/styles.css')">
 ```

+More in the official Laravel documentation: https://laravel.com/docs/helpers#method-mix

 ### @route()

-The `route()` helper wrapped in a Blade directive.
+Generates a URL for the given named route.

 ```php
 <a href="@route('posts.index')">Blog</a>
 <a href="@route('posts.show', $post)">{{ $post->title }}</a>
 <a href="@route('posts.show', $post, true)">{{ $post->title }}</a>
 ```

+More in the official Laravel documentation: https://laravel.com/docs/helpers#method-route

 ### @selected()